 If the warning is added without setting the background color of the warning element, it’s possible to simply change the background color of the email body element and effectively hide the warning.
 Another aspect can then be added inside the body to create a section with a more normal color.
 There are some limitations to this method due to the nuances of email HTML; while setting the background color of the email body is supported, changing the margin and padding of the body element is not (this was disabled in Outlook a few years ago).
 Any attempt to change these parameters is ignored.
 In practice, this means there will be a small border around the content, but we have seen increased rates of payload execution with a border instead of a warning.

-There are multiple methods to protect against this type of attack:
+There are multiple methods to improve email security and protect against this type of attack:

 |Add background colour to warning element||Changing the background colour of the body won’t ever prevent the warning being read||Adds clutter to the reply chain (the same as without background colour)|